Pelagic Help

 Marine Life Sightings

 Track and discover marine life encounters across every dive site.
-Every sighting submitted by the community is geotagged, timestamped, and depth-tagged — building a living, searchable database of what's been seen, where, and when.
+Every sighting submitted by the community is geotagged and timestamped — building a living database of what's been seen, where, and when.
 The more the community dives and reports, the smarter the hotspot data becomes.

 Viewing Sightings